Tell It Like a Woman

-Tell It Like a Woman is a 2022 American–Italian anthology film.
-Premiering at the Taormina Film Fest, Tell It Like a Woman is an anthology of seven short stories directed by women, about women, for everyone, both in front of and behind the camera; it was filmed in different parts of the world.
+Tell It Like a Woman is a 2022 anthology film of seven short stories directed by women.
+It was filmed in different parts of the world.

 The film received a nomination at the 95th Academy Awards for Best Original Song for "Applause" by Diane Warren.

 Premise

 Tell It Like a Woman is a feature film composed of seven short stories whose common denominator is the representation of female protagonists.
 Each of these very different women faces a particular challenge in their life with extreme determination and courage that makes them stronger and more self-aware.
 Some of these inspirational and empowering stories, which take place all over the world, are inspired by true events, while others are narrative fiction.